lab52io/StopDefender/README.md

 # StopDefender
-Stop Windows Defender programmatically using Steal token from TrustedInstaller and winlogon processes.
+Stop Windows Defender programmatically creating a new token using TrustedInstaller and Windefend service accounts.

 ![](Img/TI.png)